 Ovarian cancer is a type of cancer that begins in the ovaries - and in most cases, it isn’t diagnosed until it has progressed to an advanced stage.
 This is because early-stage symptoms either aren’t apparent or they are mimicking symptoms of common stomach and digestive illnesses.
-Certain risk factors, including being overweight and a history of ovarian cancer in the family, may increase your chances of being diagnosed.
+Certain risk factors of ovarian cancer, including being overweight and having a history of ovarian cancer in the family, may increase your chances of being diagnosed.
 Ovarian cancer research clinical trials are underway, but it's still good for patients to be educated about detecting ovarian cancer early.

 - Pain or discomfort in the abdominal (belly) or pelvic area.
 Pain or a feeling of pressure in the abdomen or pelvis that can't be explained by cramps or constipation.